Make this DIY bathrobe as a gift or for yourself

 Note: Your yardage for this project will vary based on the size and length you choose, so yardages are not given.
 At minimum you’re going to need two yards.
 If you don’t want to add up the pieces, you can take your measurements and plug them into a quilt calculator like this one to calculate for you.

-Stop here and CHECK YOUR MEASUREMENTS before cutting your fabric.
-By that I mean, make sure at bust and hip level your front and back paper pieces will add up to your bust and hip measurements plus 4 inches (or more if you wanted more ease; the remaining inch of ease will come from the band) once you take out the 1/2 inch seam allowances.
+Stop here and CHECK YOUR GARMENT MEASUREMENTS before cutting your fabric.
+By that I mean, make sure at bust and hip level your front and back paper pieces will add up to your bust and hip measurements plus 4 inches (or more if you wanted more ease; the remaining inch of ease will come from the neck band binding) once you take out the 1/2 inch seam allowances.
 Make sure your sleeve will be at least 3 inches bigger than the biggest part of your upper arm.
 If you need help calculating these things, see this post.

 Seam allowances drafted in with these instructions are 1/2 inch.